Untitled

 Participation Expectations

-This is a participatory class.
-You get half a point for just showing up.
-Participation includes cell phones off/away and engagement in the class process.
-You can earn up to two points for participation.
-I understand everyone has different comfort levels with groups, so there will be a variety of ways to participate in class, including asking questions, sharing information, small group, and pairs work.
+This is a participatory class, but it's not just for extroverts!
+You get half a point for just showing up, and you can earn up to two points for fully participating in each class.
+I understand everyone has different comfort levels with groups, so there are a variety of ways to participate in class, including asking questions, sharing information, small group, and pairs work.
+Phones and laptops should be put away during class time.

 Missing & Late Work Policy

-• Assignments are due by the deadline noted on the syllabus, even when you need to be absent.
-Your work can be emailed..
+• Assignments are due by the deadline noted on the syllabus.
+If you must be absent, you can email your homework for credit.

 • You are responsible for checking Canvas and getting any notes, materials and assignments for the class you missed.
 Please reach out and ask questions if anything is unclear.